amran08/udacity-capstone-serverless/README.md

 # Serverless TODO

-This repo implements a simple TODO application using AWS Lambda and Serverless framework.
+This repository implements a simple TODO application using AWS Lambda and Serverless framework.

 There are two components of the Project
  - Backend